 When the UE is configured with aggregationFactorUL > 1, the same symbol allocation is applied across the aggregationFactorUL consecutive slots and the PUSCH is limited to a single transmission layer.
 The UE shall repeat the TB across the aggregationFactorUL consecutive slots applying the same symbol allocation in each slot.
+For DCI scheduling retransmission of slot aggregation, the same configuration with aggregationFactorUL is applied.

-If the UE procedure for determining slot configuration, as defined in subclause 11.1 of [6, TS 38.213], determines symbols of a slot allocated for PUSCH as downlink symbols, the transmission on that slot is omitted for multi-slot PUSCH transmission.
+If the UE procedure for determining slot configuration, as defined in subclause 11.1 of [6, TS 38.213], determines symbols of a slot allocated for PUSCH as downlink symbols, the transmission on that slot is omitted for multi-slot PUSCH transmission and that slot is not counted as the aggregated slot.